kaidez/javascript-prototype-screencast/scripts/01-script.md

 And we'll just do a quick review of how the "this" keyword works.

-So I'll open index.html in Chrome and then open the browser console and I'll just type "this".
+So I'll open index.html in Chrome and then open the browser console and to start with,  I'll just type "this".

 And many, many things get returned here.
 These are all the objects that the browser has access to...every, single solitary one.